turris-cz/user-docs/docs/hw/omnia/serial-boot.md

 [our repository](https://repo.turris.cz/omnia/nor_fw/x86_64/).

 !!! warning
-    For example, the version of `kwboot` in the current Ubuntu is older than required version.
-In such case, you will need to download the binary (for x86-64 CPU only) from our repository as mentioned.
-    Save it to your working directory and flag it as ``runable``:
+    To use the binary from our repository, download it to your working directory and flag it as ``runnable``:

     ```
     chmod +x kwboot